Aaron Brewer (offensive lineman)

-Aaron Jamal Brewer (born October 28, 1997) is an American football guard for the Tennessee Titans of the National Football League (NFL).
-He played college football at Texas State, and signed with the Titans as an undrafted free agent in 2020.
+Aaron Jamal Brewer (born October 28, 1997) is an American professional football center for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Texas State Bobcats, and signed with the Tennessee Titans as an undrafted free agent in 2020.

+Early life

+Brewer is the son of Thedra and Keith Brewer.
+He attended Skyline High School (Texas) where he was rated as a two-star recruit by Rivals.com.
+As a senior, he earned All-District 9-6A First-Team honors as an offensive guard.
+Brewer also competed in throws for track and field.

 College career

-Brewer earned All-District 9-6A First-team honors playing offensive guard at Skyline High School in Dallas, Texas.
-Rivals.com rated him as a two-star recruit.
 Brewer received offers for play for Sam Houston State and Texas State.
 He ultimately accepted the offer to play at Texas State under head coach Everett Withers, a former defensive backs coach for the Tennessee Titans.
 In his freshman season, Brewer played in all twelve Texas State games and made eleven starts.
 In his next three seasons, Brewer started all of the team's 36 games.
-He earned All-Sun Belt Conference selections every year in college.
-In his junior year, Pro Football Focus ranked Brewer as the Sun Belt's best run blocker and second-best pass blocker.
-In his senior season, Brewer received a grade of 82.8 by Pro Football Focus, ranking highest in the conference, and was named to the All-Sun Belt second-team.
+He earned Third-team All-Sun Belt Conference selections in his freshman and sophomore years, Honorable Mention All-Sun Belt Conference in his junior year, and Second-team All-Sun Belt Conference in his senior year.
+In his junior year, Pro Football Focus (PFF) ranked Brewer as the Sun Belt's best run blocker and second-best pass blocker.
+In his senior season, Brewer received a grade of 82.8 by PFF, ranking highest in the conference.